 Nationwide Fund Distributors LLC ("NFD" or the "Distributor"), One Nationwide Plaza, Mail Code 5-02-210, Columbus, OH 43215, serves as underwriter for each Fund in the continuous distribution of its shares pursuant to an Underwriting Agreement dated May 1, 2007 (the "Underwriting Agreement").
-Unless otherwise terminated, the Underwriting Agreement will continue for an initial period of two years and from year to year thereafter for successive annual periods, if, as to each Fund, such continuance is approved at least annually by (i) the Board of Trustees or by the vote of a majority of the outstanding shares of that Fund, and (ii) the vote of a majority of the Trustees of the Trust who are not parties to the Underwriting Agreement or interested persons (as defined in the 1940 Act) of any party to the Underwriting Agreement, cast in person at a meeting called for the purpose of voting on such approval.
-The Underwriting Agreement may be terminated in the event of any assignment, as defined in the 1940 Act.
+Unless otherwise terminated, the Underwriting Agreement will continue for an initial period of two years and from year to year thereafter for successive annual periods, if, as to each Fund, such continuance is approved at least annually by (i) the Board of Trustees or by the vote of a majority of the outstanding shares of that Fund, and (ii) the vote of a majority of the Trustees of the Trust who are not parties to the Underwriting Agreement or interested persons (as defined in the 1940 Act) of any party to the Underwriting Agreement may be terminated in the event of any assignment, as defined in the 1940 Act.
 NFD is a wholly owned subsidiary of NFS Distributors, Inc., which in turn is a wholly owned subsidiary of NFS.
 The following entities or people are affiliates of the Trust and are also affiliates of NFD:

-Nationwide Fund Advisors

-Nationwide Fund Management LLC

-Nationwide Life Insurance Company

-Nationwide Life and Annuity Insurance Company

-Jefferson National Life Insurance Company

-Jefferson National Life Insurance Company of New York

-Nationwide Financial Services, Inc.

-Nationwide Corporation

-Nationwide Mutual Insurance Company

-Christopher Graham

-Brian Hirsch

-Michael S. Spangler

-M. Diane Koken

-Lee T. Cummings Steven D. Pierce Stephen R. Rimes
+Nationwide Fund Advisors Nationwide Fund Management LLC Nationwide Life Insurance Company Nationwide Life and Annuity Insurance Company Jefferson National Life Insurance Company Jefferson National Life Insurance Company of New York Nationwide Financial Services, Inc. Nationwide Corporation Nationwide Mutual Insurance Company Christopher Graham Brian Hirsch Michael S. Spangler M. Diane Koken Lee T. Cummings Steven D. Pierce Stephen R. Rimes